 EntertainmentCelebrities Seth Meyers rides in Cycle for Survival in NYC, raises more than $12K Seth Meyers participates in Cycle for Survival at Rockefeller Center on March 2, 2014.
 Photo Credit: Cycle for Survival By JULIE GORDON email@example.com @jbgordon March 2, 2014 2:43 PM Print Share fbShare Tweet Email Go Seth!
 Two days after wrapping his inaugural week as the host of "Late Night," Seth Meyers sweated it out for a cause, pariticipating Sunday in the charity indoor cycling event Cycle for Suvival, which raises funds for rare cancer research.
 Meyers and wife Alexi Ashe both rode at Equinox Rockefeller Center, where Meyers was "full of energy," a witness told us.
 In his fourth year participating, the 40-year-old funnyman raised more than $12,600 -- 100% of funds raised go to Memorial Sloan Kettering Cancer Center.
 Meyers attended Northwestern University with Cycle for Survival co-founder David Linn, whose wife, Cycle co-founder Jennifer Goodman Linn, died of cancer in 2011.
 By JULIE GORDON firstname.lastname@example.org @jbgordon Julie Gordon is the entertainment and style editor at amNewYork, specializing in all things pop culture, celebrity news and fashion.
 Her work has also appeared in publications including BusinessWeek, Newsday and USA Today.
 She is a proud alum of The George Washington University.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.